Laghouat Province: Steppe

 These grassland plains are located in the center of the province and are between 700 and 1000 meters above sea level.
 It is known as a grazing area as it contains many steppe plants and herbs.
 This region includes most of the province's vegetation, not counting the green dam forests located in the mountainous region.
 The Steppe region includes the districts of Sidi Makhlouf, Laghouat District, and northern Ain Madhi.

 Desert

 The southern part of Laghouat province is a desert plateau.
 This area includes the Hassi R'Mel District, the southern part of the Ksar El Hirane District and Ain Madhi District.
 It is distinguished by low vegetation cover characterized by Peganum plants.
 There are some hills here that are distinguished by various trees including the Ziziphus spina-christi and Pistacia atlantica.
 Various herbs and flowers are abundant here in the springtime.

 History

-The province was created by the Oasis and Tiaret departments in 1974.
+The province was created from the Oasis and Tiaret departments in 1974.

 In 1984 Ghardaïa Province was carved out of the territory of Laghouat.